 - Plugin or theme updates.

 - Performing a WordPress core update.

-- Creating new theme templates such as a 404 page template, a search results template, blog post archive template or other related page templates.
+- Creating new theme templates such as a 404-page template, a search results template, a blog post archive template, or other related page templates.

 Let’s outline a few scenarios when you would want to use a staging site.

 You have a website that has eCommerce functionality.
 You’ve noticed that sales are a bit stagnant and the bounce rate from your shop page is higher than it’s been in the past.
 You would like to try a new shop page layout as well as a new product page layout to increase your sales.

 Factors to consider: You’re going to need a new design, as well as two new page templates (one for products, and one for your shop page).

 Process: To begin with, you’re going to want to go through the design process for these pages first.
 Whether you design in real-time or mock up a layout in a program like XD or Photoshop, when it comes time to implement these new page layouts, you’re going to want to do this on a staging site.
 With a site that has eCommerce functionality enabled, you don’t want to make changes to a product or shop page in real time on a live site.
 In this case, having a staging site enabled will allow you to tinker with your new pages until you get them to your liking, then push them from your staging site to your live site.

 Staging Site Use Case Scenario #2

 You are a web developer whose client wishes to update the text content on two existing pages: about us and services.
 The changes to the about us page aren’t extensive, just replacing a few paragraphs of text.
 The changes to the services page are a bit more complicated.
 Your client has asked you to add new service offerings to the page, as well as new service blurbs, and apply some animated effects.
 The services page will require some restructuring to accomplish this client’s requirement.